-Government of Sudan pretends to cooperate, and then they do everything they can to f*** us up.
+Government of Sudan pretends to cooperate, and then they do everything they can to fuck us up.
 That’s the game.”

 The Displaced brings to life the hard reality of one of the most difficult professions in the world.
-Based on the real lived experiences of international aid workers and their national staff colleagues, The Displaced paints an evocative picture of modern humanitarian work, complete with all its contradictions and frustrations.
+Based on the true stories of international aid workers and their national staff colleagues, The Displaced paints an evocative picture of modern humanitarian work, complete with all its contradictions and frustrations.
 It’s a show that teaches us that we can never really help anyone, but we still have to try.

 “If I die tell my wife to use the insurance money to send my eldest boy to school in Nairobi.
 I don’t want him to end up in Darfur like his father.”

-For enquiries about obtaining rights to the screenplay, please contact the author at andrewzadel [at] gmail [dot] com
+For questions about the screenplay, please contact the author at andrewzadel [at] gmail [dot] com.